e1kfL0ck/writeups/HTB/Lantern/README.md

 First, let's find a revshell.
 I can use for example this [revshell](www.revshells.com).

-After several unsuccessfull text, it forgot about a very important part : The Blazor Framework.
+After several unsuccessfull tests, it forgot about a very important part : The Blazor Framework.
 This application is using the Blazor framework, therefore, our malicious dll will need to use this framework also.

 After a lots of tests on dll uploading (and just a little bit of LLM), I finally came to an end and this one is working !